Riding My First Bikepacking Endurance Race

 To cross the finish line, no matter how long it took me.

-Keep eating, keep pedaling, keep the water bottles full, stop for some fresh food, just keep going.
+Keep eating, keep pedaling, keep the water bottles full, stop for some fresh food.
+It doesn’t make sense to quit now.

 Mile long gravel climbs,